diethardsteiner/diethardsteiner.github.io/_posts/2020-05-04-Hop-Environment-Definitions.md

 In this article we will dive into the **environment management** aspect of **Hop**.
 Usually our data processes are propagated through various environments (e.g. development, test, UAT, production).
 As a developer we should always aim to make our data processes configurable as much as possible, so that they can be easily adjusted to changing database connection details, paths etc. Configurable elements (like e.g. path) are usually represented by Parameters (`${PARAMATER}`), sometimes also called properties or variables (I am talking in general here, there might be fine nuances between them).
 The values of these parameters can be provided via a **Hop Environment Definition** (this is not an exclusive mechanism, there are various other ways available as well).
 The beauty of this approach is that we can define upfront which environment definition we want to use before running our data process.
 And this all done in a very easy way, because it is all built into Hop now.

-The hop package contains a utility called `hop-conif.sh` which helps with managing the environment definitions.
+The hop package contains a utility called `hop-conf.sh` which helps with managing the environment definitions.
 Let's have a look which functions it provides:

 ```
 % ./hop-conf.sh --help